31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 This is what I call a Layered Latex mattress.
 It's different from most solid latex mattresses because it is comprised of 6 different layers which all work together to deliver optimum comfort.

-Personal Experience: The Botanical Bliss is the most comfortable mattress I ever tried, bar none.
-We went for a split King with a medium-firm side for me, and a medium side for my wife who is a side sleeper.
+Personal Experience: The Botanical Bliss is the most comfortable mattress I have ever tried, bar none.
+We chose a split King with a medium-firm side for me, and a medium side for my wife, who is a side sleeper.

 We both feel the PlushBeds Botanical Bliss gives us the best sleep we've ever had.
 That's the reason why, of all the new mattresses I've tested, this is the one I still sleep on today.